achimcc/codingconnects/src/content/posts/2020-12-23---Typization-of-the-Redux-Store.md

 ### Singletons and Union Types

 A [Singleton](<https://en.wikipedia.org/wiki/Singleton_(mathematics)>) in mathematics, is a [set](<https://en.wikipedia.org/wiki/Set_(mathematics)>) which contains exactly one element.
-In TypeSCript, if we understand a set as all elements of a specific type, the type of objects(elements) is defining the sets containing of all possible objects of the specific type.
-Here a singleton type, whose only possible object's value is identical with the object's type.
-While we can see "Cat" as an object of type string, we can also consider it as being the only object of type "Cat".
+In TypeScript, if we understand a set as all existing elements of a specific type, the type of objects(elements) is defining the sets containing all the possible objects of the specific type.
+Here a singleton type is a type, whose only possible object's value is identical with the object's type.
+While we can see "Cat" as an object of type string, we can also understand it as the only object type "Cat".

 Hence, constants can be understood as Singletons: